julien-lafont/protoless/README.md

 ## Why?

-[ScalaPB](https://github.com/scalapb/ScalaPB), a protocol buffers compiler for scala, was the only serious library if you want to work with protobuf in Scala, but it comes with:
+[ScalaPB](https://github.com/scalapb/ScalaPB), a protocol buffers compiler for scala, was the only serious library to work with protobuf in Scala, but it comes with:
  * Two step code generation (protobuf -> java, java -> scala)
    * And if you want to map your own model, you need a third wrapping level.
  * Heavy builder interface